-Next, we consider asymmetric CR model (ACR), where the B sites on the polyanion are fully dissociated, such that there is only one relevant chemical reaction for the A sites, \be \ee This corresponds to the limit $\alpha_{-}\to -\infty$, where the $n$ polymers have a constant charge on their chain, $z_{-}=z_0$, while $z_{+}$ is an annealed thermodynamical variable that can be adjusted on the $p$ polymers.
-From electro-neutrality, the following condition must hold \be \phi_{\rm ci}=\frac{\phi_{n}z_0}{N}-\frac{\phi_{p}z_{+}}{N}. \ee where $\phi_{\rm ci}$ is the counter ion volume fraction.
+Next, we consider the asymmetric CR model (ACR), where the B sites on the polyanion are fully dissociated, such that there is only one relevant chemical reaction for the A sites (see Figure~\ref{fig1}b), \be \ee This corresponds to the limit $\alpha_{-}\to -\infty$, where the $n$ polymers have a constant charge on their chain, $z_{-}=z_0$, and $z_{+}$ is an annealed thermodynamic variable that can be adjusted on the $p$ polymers.
+From electroneutrality, the following condition must hold \be \phi_{\rm ci}=\frac{\phi_{n}z_0}{N}-\frac{\phi_{p}z_{+}}{N}. \ee where $\phi_{\rm ci}$ is the counterion volume fraction.